Elementary School Handbooks

 Science

 The goals of our science program are to develop an awareness of science in our society, foster scientific literacy and curiosity, provide awareness of career opportunities in science related areas, and to foster an appreciation for the qualities of nature.
 Topics explored during the elementary school experience include: weather, solar system, rocks and minerals, electricity, our five senses, magnetism, and ecology.
-The science learning lab is used by all students throughout the 6 day cycle.
+Our science curriculum is aligned to the next generation learning standards.
 This experience further reinforces concepts taught in class.

 Social Studies